anki-code/xonsh-operators-proposal/XEP-2.rst

 How will the use cases change
 *****************************

-The table of use cases compares the syntax of the current xonsh and the proposed.
+The table of use cases compares the syntax of the current xonsh and the proposed (first line and second line accordingly):

 .. list-table::
     :widths: 5 30 60